Roulette Variation: French Roulette

-The main objective of French roulette is the same as both European Roulette as well as American Roulette.
+The main objective of French roulette is the same as both European Roulette and American Roulette.
 Place your bets on the table, the dealer closes the bets, turns the wheel and spins the roulette ball, and the outcome is the winning number for that round.
-Since the roulette wheel consists of one zero, similar to European Roulette, you will have a chance of 1 in 17 of winning.
+Since the roulette wheel consists of one zero, similar to European Roulette, you will have a chance of 1 in 17.

 Where can I play French Roulette?